M-Scott-Lassiter/Fred-the-Developer/Documentation/README.md

 | `ToImmediateAndExternal`	|3| Debug lines will print to both the Immediate Window *and* the external file |

 ## Class Structure

+This is a high level overview of Fred's class and method structure.
+For more detailed information, see the [Reference Guide](ReferenceGuide.md).

 - fredDeveloper
   - fredDeveloper_Assert